Citizens State Bank of Vichy Records, 1913-1921 (R0511)

 Collett Family Papers, 1833-1964 (C2949)

-Genealogical material about the Collett family of Adair County, MO.
-Tax receipts, miscellaneous pamphlets and newspaper clippings, poetry and essays.
+The papers contain genealogical material about the Collett family of Adair County, Missouri, including tax receipts, miscellaneous pamphlets and newspaper clippings, poetry, essays, and photographs.

 Charles Collins Papers, 1836-1954 (C3209)